legendzhouqiang/zbus/clients/Go/diskq/Readme.md

 BlockStart is the start block number which is valid to read/write, initialized as 0, incremented if any history blocks deleted.
 The real slot in the index file is mapped by **blockNumber%MaxBlockCount**

-MessageCount is total message counter since Index created.
+MessageNumber is total message counter since Index created.

-Flag is used by the application to set special meaning
+Mask is used by the application to set special meaning

 Extension is managed as key-value pairs, such as storing index's creator information.